gosuri/petit/README.md

 ## Highlights

-* Your own url-shortner in minutes
+* Your own git friendly url-shortner in minutes
 * Links are precached, extremly fast routing
-* Rack-based -> Deploy with heroku in minutes
+* Rack-based.
+Deploy on heroku in minutes
-* No Database setup/maintenance
+* No database setup

 ## Getting Started